Facebook Logo

 Facebook Logo 2019

 In 2019, Facebook underwent a significant redesign, updating visual elements, particularly the color palette and design.
-In the previous version, the logo was in dark blue tones; in the new design, it became lighter on a white background, giving it a new, bright look.
-Not only did the verbal representation of the logo change, but The iconic symbol of the platform transformed from square to round, harmonizing with the light blue tone.
+In the previous version, the logo was in dark blue tones; in the new design, it is lighter on a white background, giving it a brighter look.
+Not only did the logo’s visual representation change, but the platform’s iconic symbol also transformed from a square to a round shape, harmonizing with the light blue tone.
 There are two variations of this round sign: flat and gradient.
-This update was aimed at modernizing the brand while maintaining its recognizable elements.
+This update aimed to modernize the brand while preserving its recognizable elements.

 2023 – today